unilaiva/unilaiva-songbook/README.md

 is because of compatibility reasons to ensure a certain version: the package is used heavily and some of its commands are redefined.

-The `songs` package uses two binaries to create song indexes.
-These must be manually compiled from the source in `ext_packages/src` and placed into `ext_packages/bin/`.

-#### Compiling `songs` binaries on UNIX ####

-This requires only basic compiling tools: `make` and `gcc` which are most likely already installed on your system.

-Go to the base directory of our project and execute the following commands:

-        cd ext_packages/src
-        tar xvzf songs-2.18.tar.gz
-        cd songs-2.18
-        COMPILEBASEDIR=$(pwd)
-        ./configure
-        make   # don't worry if there are some errors make install prefix="$COMPILEBASEDIR/tmpinstall"
-        mkdir ../../bin
-        cp tmpinstall/bin/* ../../bin/
-        cd ..
-        rm -R songs-2.18

 Creating a PDF document
 -----------------------